 |Days of Inventory

-- The sale to list price ratio heats up again with homes selling on average at 105.7% of asking.
+- The sale to list price ratio heats up again with homes selling on average at 113% of asking.
+That’s a raging sellers market!

 First a quick note before we dive into the Sunnyvale real estate market trends and statistics.
 A lot has changed since last March and while a reaction to the pandemic is visible in this data and analysis it will take a long time for us to see the full impact on the market.
 To read more about how the pandemic is affecting real estate sales, please read my post: Coronavirus impact on real estate sales.